ethanriverpage/memoria/README.md

 In addition to EXIF metadata, file modification times are set to match the original capture date, making files sort correctly in file browsers.

-### Result
+### The Result

 Your media becomes truly portable and future-proof.
+Every file carries its complete history:

+- When it was taken
+- Where you were
+- Who sent it
-Every file carries its complete history - when it was taken, where you were, who sent it, what platform it came from - all in industry-standard formats that work with any photo management application, cloud service, or future software you might use.
+- What platform it came from

+All in industry-standard formats that work with any photo management application, cloud service, or future software you might use.

 ## Design Philosophy

-Memoria makes specific design choices that prioritize data portability and future-proofing:
+Memoria makes specific design choices that prioritize data portability and future-proofing.

+### Core Principles

 - **Metadata-First Approach**: All context is embedded directly in files using industry-standard EXIF tags, not stored in sidecar files or databases

 - **Flat Organization**: Files are organized by platform/username, not by albums or conversations, to simplify deduplication and avoid complex folder structures

 - **Deduplication by Default**: Google Photos automatically deduplicates across albums to save space and reduce processing time

 - **Non-Destructive Processing**: Original exports are never modified; all operations work on copies

+> [!NOTE]
-For detailed rationale behind these decisions, see the [Design Decisions](docs/Design-Decisions.md) document.
+> For detailed rationale behind these decisions, see the [Design Decisions](docs/Design-Decisions.md) document.

 ## Supported Platforms